PrioritySoftware/PrioritySoftware.github.io/_sdk/Procedure-Steps.md

     displays a procedure message on screen.
 The difference is that a **Cancel** button appears as well, allowing the user to halt execution of the procedure.
-This message will ***not*** be displayed if the procedure is run by Direct Activation from a form.
+This message will ***not*** be displayed if the procedure is run as an Action from a form.
 -   **WRNMSGF** (*Warning Message*) --- Same as WRNMSG, except that the message ***will*** be displayed when the procedure is run by Direct Activation.